 This is the basic process you’ll complete in order to learn abroad.
 The order in which you do things is somewhat flexible.

 Complete a First Step Session & Online Profile

-- First Step Sessions guide you through the basics of going abroad.
-They can be done via a 30 minute online module or a 20–30 minute in-person group advising session.
+- A First Step Session guide you through the basics of going abroad.
+It can be done via a 30 minute online module or a 20–30 minute in-person group advising session.

 Research Programs & Options